I Don’t Want Children … and That’s OK

 In other words?
 If your kid runs away, you should check my apartment first.

-But I don’t want my own – never have, never will.
+But I don’t want my own.

 It took me a long time to admit this out loud.
 I’m from Tennessee – the land of social and arbitrary expectations.
 In that world, it’s common to get engaged your senior year of college, buy a home by 25, have multiple babies before you hit 30 and quit your career shortly thereafter to be a full-time mom.